canhassancode/product-search-platform/README.md

 ---

-### 6. Shadcn Data Table

-**Decision:** Use Shadcn components for bulk of the rendered components
+### 6. Frontend Virtualisation for Unlimited scrolling vs Pagination

+**Decision:** Use Frontend Virtualisation with unlimited scroll

 **Why:**

-- Battle-tested component library that is mature and well-known amongst developers.
-- More than capable for the requirements.
-- Lots of benefits plus opportunities for expansion out-the-box.
+- Dataset is an acceptable size to enable a nice smooth unlimited scroll.
+- We need to virtualise the data so that not all items are rendered in the DOM, only visible items.

 **Trade-offs:**

-- ⚠️ Not as customisable as an in-house component could be
-- ✅ Lends itself well to the requirements and development time
+- ⚠️ Quite fiddly to work with, can mess up styling
+- ✅ Improves performance with big datasets

 ---